 Gravlax can be kept for 3 months in the freezer.

-Feel free to leave me a comment, this always makes me very happy!
+Don’t hesitate to leave me a comment, it always makes me very happy!

 Homemade Pink Salmon Gravlax